 Two trainees offer a glimpse behind the scenes of their training in Leipzig

-As an international logistics company, DB Schenker offers numerous opportunities for their employees to productively participate in shaping the company.
-For Nell Urbanski and David Schultheiß this was the case straight from the beginning of their training.
-They are in the first and third year of their training at DB Schenker‘s Warehouse in Leipzig.
-Here they run through different areas and positions relevant for their training as logistic specialists.
+As an international logistics company, DB Schenker offers numerous opportunities for its employees to productively participate in shaping the company.
+For Nell Urbanski and David Schultheiß this was the case straight from the beginning of their education.
+They are in the first and third year of their apprenticeship at DB Schenker ‘s Warehouse in Leipzig.
+Here they run through different areas and positions relevant for their future career as logistic specialists.

-There are so many different attractive and complex work areas, I’d never guessed.
+There are so many different appealing and complex work areas, I never would have guessed.

 Shaping their career start together

-When Nell visited a vocational training fair in Leipzig in 2017, she collected information on training opportunities at DB Schenker.
-A two-day internship in the warehouses and at the logistics centre offered a convincing insight and not long after, Nell started her training.
+When Nell visited a vocational training fair in Leipzig in 2017, she gained information on training opportunities at DB Schenker.
+A two-day internship in the warehouses and the logistics center offered a convincing insight and not long after, Nell began her apprenticeship.
 “Before I started my training, I had no idea what the work would be like for me.
-I could only think of a large warehouse, heavy male labour.
-But there are so many different attractive and complex work areas and departments in Leipzig, I’d never guessed.”
+I could only think of a large warehouse, heavy male labor.
+But there are so many different, appealing and complex work areas and departments in Leipzig, I never would have guessed.”

 On a monthly basis the trainees get together to do some practice rounds on the fork-lift or repeat and consolidate content from vocational college.
-The direct exchange is very important to DB Schenker.
-With their trainers, David and Nell can exchange views over the past few weeks and shape their work together.
+This direct exchange is very important to DB Schenker.
+Together with their trainers, David and Nell can exchange opinions about what took place during the past few weeks and shape their work together.
 As a direct contact, every trainee, such as Nell, always has a godfather from the older courses at their side.